- What is a French Press?

 Because the French Press method does not filter the coffee through a paper filter, the coffee’s volatile oils are not removed, and this helps the coffee retain its natural body.
 The French Press method is also the best brewing method for controlling the coffee’s temperature and brewing time.

-Pushing Down the Plunger to Separate the Extracted Coffee from the Grounds
+Pushing Down the Plunger

 After about three to five minutes the French Press coffee will be ready.
 At this time you may push the mesh plunger down, forcing the water through the screen mesh to separate the extracted coffee from the coffee grounds.